Jul 18, 2014

 Get Email & Text Alerts what's this?

-Community Transit's six-year Transit Development Plan (TDP) is updated annually.
+Community Transit's six-year Transit Development Plan is updated annually.
 Updates provide a refreshed six-year forecast of agency financials, service levels and capital projects.
-The 2013-18 Plan was approved on March 7, 2013 by the Community Transit Board of Directors at their monthly meeting.
+The 2014-19 TDP wasapproved by the Community Transit Board of Directors on May 1, 2014.

 The Long Range Plan project kicked off in February 2009.
 Community Transit, working with our consultant team from Nelson\Nygaard, began by meeting with city officials from throughout Snohomish County, followed by focus groups composed of riders and community leaders.
 We were anxious to learn about their needs and thoughts about the future of transportation in Snohomish County.
 Summaries of what we heard from each group are here.
 The plan was adopted by the Community Transit Board on March 3, 2011.